apio-sys/cf7-simple-honeypot/readme.txt

 - Time-Based Validation
 - Basic Content Analysis

+== Does it really work? ==

+It has been tested on several high-traffic WP sites.
+I see a return of ~ 1 ‰ (i.e. 1 in a thousand) of spam going through.
+That usually corresponds to humans paid to fill forms or sophisticated bots.
+Please feel free to contribute to make it even better.

 == Changelog ==
 = 0.9.3 - 2025-11-16 =
 * FIX: CSS resource version.